rclone/rclone/docs/content/filtering.md

 In conjunction with `rclone sync`, `--delete-excluded` deletes any files on the destination which are excluded from the command.

-E.g. the scope of `rclone sync -i A: B:` can be restricted:
+E.g. the scope of `rclone sync --interactive A: B:` can be restricted:

     rclone --min-size 50k --delete-excluded sync A: B: